KamadoTanjiro-beep/Book-Genre-Prediction/README.md

 The highest accuracy was obtained during a 85-15% split while using a svm with rbf as the kernel function.
 The highest accuracy is 79.55 %

+The dataset that have been used here is a subset of the [CMU Book Summary Dataset](http://www.cs.cmu.edu/~dbamman/booksummaries.html "CMU Book Summary Dataset")